 Behind the Scenes

 A close encounter with Chota Matka, the largest male at Tadoba–Andhari Tiger Reserve.
-We spotted him just outside the buffer zone, barely 100 meters from a village which was a clear picture of the ongoing human–tiger conflict in the region.
+We spotted him just outside the buffer zone, barely 100 metres from a village, which is a clear picture of the ongoing human–tiger conflict in the region.
 Tiger numbers are rising with conservation efforts, but forest cover has not grown.
-With less space, tigers now roam closer to villages where cattle easy prey and attacks on human are not uncommon.
+With less space, tigers now roam closer to villages where cattle are easy prey and attacks on humans are not uncommon.

 Mr. Keylock, Head of Conservation at Harrow School, joined me in Tadoba to collaborate on part of the shoot and discuss conservation efforts in the region.